In Lexum, you do not write long, monolithic scripts or functions that run indefinitely.

 The Slicing Guarantee

-By enforcing this structure, the Ved runtime provides an incredibly powerful guarantee: Crash-Resilient Forward Progress.
+By enforcing this structure, the Lexum runtime provides an incredibly powerful guarantee: Crash-Resilient Forward Progress.

 The runtime works like this: